 Butter or margarine; which is best?

 As a nutritionist, “Is this OK?” is the most common question I get asked.
-Sometimes it’s an easy answer where I can use the ingredients list or nutrition information panel to explain yes or no. But sometimes it really depends on your current health status and the rest of your diet to see if there is room for that processed food to fit in.
+Sometimes it’s an easy answer where I can use the ingredients list or nutrition information panel to explain yes or no. Often though, it really depends on your current health status and the rest of your diet to see if there is room for that processed food to fit in.

-This is absolutely true for the great butter vs margarine debate.
+This is the case for the great butter vs margarine debate.
 The science sits favorably with margarine providing the community as a whole with more been fits and less risk than butter.
 But as with most nutrition questions, the answer to “should I use butter or margarine” isn’t so black and white on an individual level.

 Butter is made from cream, water and salt.
-It’s more natural and contains less additives than margarine which makes it appealing for many health conscious consumers.
+It’s more natural and contains less additives than many margarines, which makes it appealing for many health conscious consumers.
 But, it’s 80% fat and about 53% of that is saturated fat.
-Too much of this type of fat can increase your blood cholesterol levels.
+Too much of this type of fat may increase your blood cholesterol levels.
 As it’s solid, it’s harder to spread and which makes it difficult to use sparingly.
-If you have high cholesterol, use butter in most meals, or struggle to use just a light spread when you do – you might be better off with margarine or at least a blend.
+If you have high cholesterol, use butter in most meals, or struggle to use just a light spread when you do – you might be better off with margarine or at least a blend instead.

 What to look for

 There’s not a lot of variability between butters besides the salt content.
-If you’re using it occasionally and sparingly – the salt doesn’t matter.
-The lack of taste to unsalted butter can be unsatisfying and may cause you to use more.
+If you’re using it occasionally and sparingly, the salt doesn’t matter.
+The lack of taste to unsalted butter can be unsatisfying though and may cause you to use more.